 Correctional facilities shall have a written policy and procedure for conducting rounds and for placing inmates into and removing inmates from close observation.
-Trained staff shall conduct rounds to personally observe each inmate during each hourly period on an irregular basis.
+Trained staff shall conduct

 Trained staff shall provide close observation of inmates who exhibit suicidal tendencies, self-destructive behavior, or emotional distress; are intoxicated; or have specialized medical problems at more frequent intervals as the inmate's condition requires.
 Documentation of inmates on close observation must include: